kanevk/markdown-cv/_posts/2020-09-30-Kamen-Kanev-javascript.md

 - Leading a team of 3 talented software engineers
 - Optimizing the load time of the main page by more than 30%
 - Speeding up the data deploys more than twice
+- Contributing to frontend features with React and Apollo
 - Improving local development drastically reducing feedback loops and utilizing Docker and Moto S3

 ### Senior Full-Stack Web Developer